-Bob DeBesse enters his second season as New Mexico's offensive coordinator.
-The Lobos are coming off a highly successful 2012 under his watch.
+Bob DeBesse enters his third season as New Mexico's offensive coordinator.
+The Lobos came close to school records offensively in 2013.

 DeBesse came to New Mexico after a highly successful two-year stint as the offensive coordinator at Sam Houston State, which finished as national championship runner-up in the Football Championship Subdivision in 2011.

 The Bearkats averaged 36.9 points per game in 2011.
 They had a 1,000-yard rusher in Tim Flanders (1,644 yards) and another one just shy of 1,000 yards in Richard Sincere (979 yards), as well as a 2,000-yard passer in quarterback Brian Bell (2,069 yards).Flanders earned Southland Conference Player of the Year honors, while Sincere was recognized as the league's Offensive Player of the Year.

 In his first season, DeBesse led the Kats to the top of the Southland Conference in rushing offense and had three players earn all-league honors.
 Flanders was named as the Southland's "Newcomer-of-the-Year."

 DeBesse served as wide receivers coach at Texas A&M under former New Mexico coach Dennis Franchione from 2006-07.
 As wide receivers coach, DeBesse helped direct Texas A&M squads to the 2006 Holiday Bowl and the 2007 Alamo Bowl.